Students in Cape Town

 Master of Arts in Anthropology

-The unique intellectual challenge of anthropology is to integrate knowledge from many disciplines for a global understanding of cultural and biological diversity in the past and the present.
-Individual courses in cultural anthropology, biological anthropology and archaeology cut across lines of the humanities, social sciences and natural sciences.
+Anthropology integrates knowledge from many disciplines, yielding a holistic understanding of cultural and biological diversity in the past and the present.
+Courses in cultural anthropology, biological anthropology and archaeology cut across disciplinary lines: the humanities, social sciences and natural sciences.
 Because of this integrative perspective on the human condition, and the training provided in objectively assessing cultural patterning and social interaction, an advanced degree in anthropology provides a versatile base for career development.

-The graduate faculty in anthropology are particularly known for their research, creative work, and publications in:
+Our faculty are particularly known for their research, creative work, and publications in:

 Archaeology